Hamida Banu Begum: Family

 Hamida Banu Begum was born c.
 1527 to a family of Persian descent.
+Her family was a prestigious pīr family long settled in the Sindh.
 Her father, Shaikh Ali Akbar Jami, a Shia, was a preceptor to Mughal prince Hindal Mirza, the youngest son of the first Mughal emperor, Babur.
 Ali Akbar Jami was also known as Mian Baba Dost, who belonged to the lineage of Ahmad Jami Zinda-fil.
 As suggested by her lineage, Hamida was a devout Muslim.
 She had a younger half-brother named Khwaja Muazzam.
 (Note: Khwaja Muazzam murdered his wife in 1564, for which Akbar had him imprisoned in Gwalior Fort.
 He died there a few years later.)

 Meeting with Humayun

-She met Humayun, as a fourteen-year-old girl and frequenting Mirza Hindal's household, at a banquet given by his mother, Dildar Begum (The late Babur's wife [widow] and Humayun's step-mother) in Alwar.
-Humayun was in exile after his exodus from Delhi, due to the armies of Sher Shah Suri, who had ambitions of restoring Afghan rule in Delhi.
+She met Humayun, at the age of fourteen while visiting the household of Hindal Mirza during a banquet hosted by his mother, Dildar Begum, a widow of Babur and Humayun's stepmother, in Alwar.
+Humayun was then living in exile after being driven from Delhi by Sher Shah Suri, who sought to restore Afghan rule in Delhi.

 When negotiations for Humayun's marriage with Hamida Banu Begum were going on, both Hamida and Hindal bitterly opposed the marriage proposal, possibly because they were involved with each other.
 It seems probable that Hamida was in love with Hindal, though there is only circumstantial evidence for it.
 In her book the Humayun-nama, Hindal's sister and Hamida's close friend, Gulbadan Begum, pointed out that Hamida was frequently seen in her brother's palace during those days, and even in the palace of their mother, Dildar Begum.